Part 1 of the Planner Basics series

 The first step to finding the PERFECT appointment book is to know the types of planners.
 This helps you to find the best planner for you.

 When I look for a planner I have to consider the many things.

 - Paper type – Matters due to bleeding.
 Don’t let companies lie to you.
-Most pens do bleed on some type of paper.
-The thinner the paper the more likely the bleed or the more likely you will be able to see through it.
-I don’t know about you, but it really annoys me when that happens in my journals and planners.
+Most pens do bleed on some types of paper.
+The thinner the paper, the more likely the bleed or the more likely you will see through it.
+I don’t know about you, but it annoys me when that happens in my journals and planners.

-- Spacing – Important for scanning and locating things easily.
+- Spacing – Important for scanning and locating things quickly.
 Some of us also love doodling adding stickers. ( Post coming soon) Who says your planner has to be boring.

 - Features – I love features like blank space in the front for sticky notes reminders, pockets and notes sections, etc

-The pics above are the closest I could find to my old love.
+The pictures above are the closest I could find to my old love.
 It was perfect, But these two are the next best things.

-- Graph paper – I love graph paper because it’s easy to box everything, it stays neat, and it helps you to organize within itself.
-You can buy graph paper refills for your own binder or use graph paper notebooks.
-Pre-plan or free plan your layout.
+- Graph paper – I love graph paper because it’s easy to box everything, it stays neat, and it helps you organize within itself.
+You can buy graph paper refills for your own binder or use graph paper notebooks: pre-plan or free plan your layout.

 - Bullet journals – Bullet Journals are simply notebooks, diaries, or journals where a bullet point format is mostly used.

 I am using a Bullet Journal as my planner, and I’ll walk you through one way to do them.